Can Guinea Pigs Eat Radicchio? (How Much is Safe?)

 Weaned baby guinea pigs over 3 weeks of age can eat radicchio.
 Be sure to introduce it slowly in small amounts to ensure that it doesn’t cause any digestive upsets in their sensitive young bodies.

-Offer a small piece of leaf or a few nibbles the first few times and keep an eye on their behavior to ensure they are acting normal in the hours after.
+Offer a small piece of leaf or a few nibbles the first few times and keep an eye on their behavior to ensure they are acting normally in the hours after.

 As long as they show no signs of discomfort or diarrhea, you can gradually increase the amount.

 Radicchio is not high in Vitamin C or calcium, which are essential nutrients for growing piggies.

 For this reason, it’s best to feed radicchio as a treat to baby guinea pigs and prioritize high-calcium foods that are also high in Vitamin C, such as kale and parsley.

 How to Prepare and Feed Radicchio to Your Guinea Pig